-Section 7 of the POCSO Act: Offence of Sexual Assault
+Section 7 of the POCSO Act: Sexual Assault

-Section 9 of the POCSO Act: Sexual Offence become Aggravated.
+Section 9 of the POCSO Act: Aggravated Sexual Assault

-According to Section 9 of the POCSO Act 2012, an act becomes aggravated or not depending upon the relationship between victim and offender.
-It also relies on the nature of the assault and the impact of the assault.
+According to Section 9 of the POCSO Act 2012, an act becomes aggravated depending upon the relationship between victim and offender.
+The act relies on the nature of the assault and the impact of the assault.

-Section 10 incorporates POCSO Act punishment for an offence committed under section 9 of the act.
-According to this section, an offence under section 9 is punishable with an imprisonment of any description for a term that is not less than five years and may extend to 7 years with a fine.
+Section 10 incorporates POCSO Act punishment for an offence committed under Section 9 of the act.
+According to this section, an offence under Section 9 is punishable with an imprisonment of any description for a term that is not less than 5 years and may extend to 7 years with a fine.

 Section 11 of the POCSO ACT: Sexual Harassment

-According to Section 11 of the POCSO Act, when an offender shows or shares any sort of sexual content to the victim through a message or any other form of communication, he is said to have committed an offence of sexual harassment.
+According to Section 11 of the POCSO Act, when an offender shows or shares any sort of sexual content to the victim through a message or any other form of communication, he is committing sexual harassment.
 It also includes vulgar or abusive gestures.
-The offence of sexual harassment is not touch-based and sexual intent is required for such offence.
+Sexual harassment is not touch-based and sexual intent is required for such offence.

-Section 13 of the POCSO ACT: Using child for pornographic purpose
+Section 13 of the POCSO ACT: Using Child for Pornographic Purposes